Noncollision Singularities in a Planar Four-body Problem: Symplectic transformations and Poincar e sections

-When $Q_3,Q_4$ are moving inside the sphere $|q_3-q_4|=\mu^\kappa$, we derive the Hamiltonian system describing the relative motion of $Q_3,Q_4$.
-We start with the Hamiltonian \eqref{eq: hamglob} and make the following symplectic changes to convert to the coordinates of relative motion and motion of mass center The symplectic form is now Using \eqref{Pith} we see that the Hamiltonian \eqref{eq: hamglob} becomes
+When $Q_3,Q_4$ are moving inside the circle $|q_3-q_4|=\mu^\kappa$, we derive the Hamiltonian system describing the relative motion of $Q_3,Q_4$.
+We start with the Hamiltonian \eqref{eq: hamglob} and make the following symplectic changes to convert to the coordinates of relative motion and motion of the center of mass The symplectic form is now